-The exporting technical support option does not support Cisco UCS S3260 Dense Storage Rack Server.

-- Step 1 Choose Systems > Inventory and Fault Status. - Step 2 On the Inventory and Fault Status pane, select Rack Groups.
+Note The exporting technical support option does not support Cisco UCS S3260 Dense Storage Rack Server.
+Proc edure Step 1 Choo ose Systems > Inventory and Fault Status.
+Step 2 On the Inventory and Fault Status pane, select Rack Groups.
 Note You can also expand Rack Groups and select the rack group which contains the server.

-- Step 4 Double-click the rack-mount server in the list to view its details, or click the rack-mount server from the list and click the down arrow on the far right, then choose View Details. - Step 5 Click Tech Support. - Step 6 Click Create Tech Support. - Step 7 On the Create Tech Support screen, complete the following fields:
+Step 3 On th he selected rack group page, click Rack Servers.
+Note You can also select any sub groups under Rack Groups.
+Step 4 ble-click the rack-mount server in the list to view its details, or click the rack-mount server from the list click the down arrow on the far right, then choose View Details .
+Step 5 Click k Tech Support.

+- Step 6 Click Create Tech Support. - Step 7 On the Create Tech Support screen, complete the following fields: